Purifying Shampoo: Investigating Shampoo's Heuristics by Decomposing its Preconditioner: Additional experimental details and results

 \section{Additional experimental details and results}

 For all experiments we used $1\times$ NVIDIA A100 80GB GPU per run, with the exception of the ImageNet ViT experiments, for which we used $4\times$ NVIDIA A100 80GB GPUs per run.
 All of the experiments were conducted on an internal compute cluster and we estimate that the total required compute was around $1440$ GPU hours or $60$ days.
 We ran additional exploratory experiments not reported in this paper which increases the total compute cost of the project.
+The implementation of EShampoo and all other Shampoo variants considered here including \Cref{alg:adaptive-qr-iteration} and \Cref{eq:criterion} for \texttt{eigh} is available at \url{https://github.com/facebookresearch/optimizers}.